 In 1509 Afonso de Albuquerque (1453 – 1515) captured Goa in the west coast of India and in 1511, Malacca.
 With Malacca as a base, the Portuguese reached the East Indies (Timor Leste) and the coasts of China (Macao).

-As Malacca was a vassal of the Siam, the Portuguese immediately dispatched an envoy in 1511 to Ayutthaya to assure the king that the Portuguese had no aggressive intentions towards Siam.
+As Malacca was a vassal of Siam, the Portuguese immediately dispatched an envoy in 1511 to Ayutthaya to assure the king that the Portuguese had no aggressive intentions towards Siam.

-After further negotiations by two more envoys, a trade treaty was made in 1516 with trading post established in Ayutthaya, just south of the walled city.
+After further negotiations by two more envoys, a trade treaty was made in 1516 with a trading post established in Ayutthaya, just south of the walled city.
 The Portuguese bought spices, pepper, rice, ivory and timber from Siam.